2016 Was Second Hottest Year For US In More Than 120 Years of Record Keeping

 This won't be a problem much longer (Score:1)

-Stop already with tying every disaster to GW (Score:1)
+Stop already with tying every disaster to GW (Score:2, Flamebait)

 It's absurd to say that ALL of the weather disasters we encountered are attributable to global warming.
 You could just as easily say that GW has prevented several massive weather disasters we will never know about...